-If you properly seal your indoor grow room and maintain ideal environmental conditions, you should be able to avoid pests and diseases.
+If you properly seal your indoor grow room and maintain ideal environmental conditions, you should be able to avoid most common pests and diseases.

 Sometimes, however, insect and disease problems are inevitable, even if you are growing indoors.

 If you are growing outdoors, you will be even more susceptible to these issues.